logdna/logdna-winston/README.md

 ## Custom Log Levels

 As per the Winston documentation, [custom log levels](https://github.com/winstonjs/winston#using-custom-logging-levels) may be used.
 In order to use such levels in LogDNA, [custom levels must be defined](https://github.com/logdna/logger-node#custom-log-levels) for that logger as well.
+If `levels` is passed to this transport, they will **automatically** be configured as custom levels for the LogDNA logger.

+Similarly, if no custom winston levels are used, then the Winston [default of "npm" levels](https://github.com/winstonjs/winston#logging-levels) will be automatically configured for LogDNA to understand.

+**NOTE:** The "levels" parameter is in the context of Winston, thus it should be an object where the keys are the level names, and the values are a numeric priority.

 ```javascript
   const levels = {